League Rules of Play

 The ATVBBL does not follow this rule because of the confusion it creates for the striker, fielders and arbitrator.

-Sec.
-12. Or, if three balls are struck at and missed, and the last is caught, either before touching the ground or upon the first bound.
+• Or, if three balls are struck at and missed, and the last is caught, either before touching the ground or upon the first bound,

-The "first bound" is the first time the ball touches the ground or any object attached to the ground (i.e. fence, tree, wall, etc.) If the ball bounds twice off of anything other than a player, it is not considered caught for an out.
-In order for a ball to be considered caught for an out it must either be caught in the air or after striking only 1 object which is not a defensive player.
+As mentioned in Sec.
+8, the "first bound" is the first time the ball touches the ground or any other non-player object (i.e. fence, tree, wall, etc.) If the ball bounds twice off of anything other than a player, it is not considered caught for an out.
+In order for a ball to be considered caught for an out it must either be caught in the air or after striking only 1 object which is not a player.

 We rarely have a striker's line.
 Any position within the modern batter's box is okay.